vyos/vyos-build/README.md

 If you are working on a Debian Jessie machine, no special preparation is needed, you only need to enable jessie-backports and install build dependencies.
-An up-to-date depnedency list can be found in out [Dockerfile](docker/Dockerfile).
+An up-to-date dependency list can be found in our [Dockerfile](docker/Dockerfile).

 Several packages are required for building the ISO:
 * `python3`